pyscaffold/pyscaffold/docs/install.rst

 with pip_, conda_ or pipx_), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
-If you do that, just by running the commands ``tox`` and ``tox -e docs``, you should able to run your tests or build your docs out of the box (a list with all the available tasks is obtained via the ``tox -av`` command).
+If you do that, just by running the commands ``tox`` and ``tox -e docs``, you should be able to run your tests or build your docs out of the box (a list with all the available tasks is obtained via the ``tox -av`` command).

 If you dislike tox_, or are having problems with it, you can run commands (like ``pytest`` and ``make -C docs``) manually within your project, but then you will have to deal with additional requirements and dependencies yourself.
-It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages when you use a virtual environment.
+It might be the case you already have them installed but this can be confusing because these packages won't be available to other packages when you use a virtual environment.
 If that is the case, just install following packages inside the environment you are using for